Nichole Scaglione, Ph.D., CHES

 Department of Health Education & Behavior

-• MS In Health Promotion, Miami University (Ohio; 2008)
+• MS in Health Promotion, Miami University (Ohio; 2008)

 • BA in Psychology, Miami University (Ohio, 2006)